docktermj/go-hello-world/README.md

 ## Usage

 A simple "hello world" program.
-The purpose of the repository it to show how to:
+The purpose of the repository is to show how to:

 1. Build go executable locally
 1. Build go executable via Docker